DataScienceINDIA-COM/NeuroSync/README.md

         *   [x] Persist onboarding status in Firestore (`src/actions/user-actions.ts`)
     69. [ ] Code deployment
     70. [ ] Implement Analytics Tracking (e.g., Mixpanel, Firebase Analytics for key events like onboarding completion, feature engagement) (Conceptualized)
+    71. [ ] A/B Testing for Onboarding: Set up infrastructure (e.g., using Firebase Remote Config or a dedicated A/B testing tool) to test variations of the onboarding flow.
+Track completion rates and early engagement for different versions to optimize the user experience.
+(Conceptualized)

 Phase 6: Advanced AI & Refinements (Steps 81-100)